tecladocode/web-dev-bootcamp/curriculum/section06/lectures/01_hello_world_flask/README.md

 ## Why Flask?

 Flask[^flask] is known as a lightweight WSGI[^wsgi] application framework.
 A framework *is a code library that makes a developer's life easier while building reliable, scalable, and maintainable web applications* by providing reusable code or extensions for common operations.

-Flask lets you quickly get started with building web applications in pure python.
+Flask lets you quickly get started with building web applications in pure Python.
 In the following sections, you'll be installing Flask on your local development machine and start making a simple `hello-world` application.
 Let's jump right in!

 ## Installing Flask